 - Cloud Cuckoo Lander: Ulises reads while taking a bath.
 Reads while taking a bath.

 - Death Seeker: Belano.

-- Downer Ending : all of the visceral realists fail on their literary careers, with the exception of Arturo, who becomes a moderately known novelist only to leave to Africa shortly thereafter.
+- Downer Ending: All of the visceral realists fail in their literary careers, with the exception of Arturo, who becomes a moderately known novelist only to leave to Africa shortly thereafter.
 Ulises becomes a drug addict in the slums of Mexico City, Cesarea is killed soon after she meets Ulises and Arturo, and Garcia Madero is never heard of again.

 - Dead Artists Are Better: Bolaño reacted to his sudden fame with extreme deadpan, only to die shortly thereafter and immediately be idolized as one of the greatest Spanish-speaking authors of the last century.